Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Declarations

 \subsection{Acknowledgements}

 This research project was conducted while the first author, O.~C.~Pasche, was a visiting scholar at the Department of Industrial Engineering and Operations Research, at Columbia University.
 He thanks the department and the university for their hospitality during this period.
+We also thank the reviewers and the associate editor for their valuable comments.